FreeBSD is Fun

 nameserver 213.186.33.99

 If you wonder what this IP address is, it’s the OVH DNS server.
-And in case you want to be clever and use Cloudflare (1.1.1.1) or Google’s (8.8.8.8) instead, you should be aware that OVH will route these addresses to their DNS.
+And in case you wanted to be clever and use Cloudflare (1.1.1.1) or Google’s (8.8.8.8) instead, you should be aware that OVH will route these addresses to their own DNS anyway.

-Once the later change is saved and we’ve left the editor, type exit and enter to leave the shell and reboot.
+Once this last change is saved and we’ve left the editor, type exit and enter to leave the shell and reboot.

 Ready to rumble

-Once the system is rebooted, all that’s left to do is to allow SSH to connect with root user* so we can continue our setup tasks in a more friendly environment
+Once the system is rebooted, all that’s left to do is to allow the root user* to connect through SSH so we can continue our setup tasks in a more friendly environment such as Termius or Putty.

 PermitRootLogin yes

-Save, exit and restart the ssh daemon for the changes to take effect:
+Save and exit the text editor and restart the ssh daemon for the changes to take effect:

 service sshd restart